 What is a video door entry system?

-A video door entry system is a type of building access control system with video streaming capabilities.
+A video door entry system is a type of building access control system with video streaming capabilities for both commercial and residential buildings.
 It controls who can enter the building and gives visitors a way to request property access via video calls to tenants.

 The video component sets this type of building entry system apart from others.
 Its camera allows residents to speak face to face through a video call with guests before granting them access to the building.
 Sometimes referred to as intercom door entry systems, these devices offer residents, guests, and property staff one of the best and most secure access control methods.

-How much does a video door entry system cost?
+How much does a video entry system cost?

 The price of a video door entry system varies, but the average cost is around $3,000-$7,000 per device.
 There are also additional costs that you must consider, such as installation and service fees.
 We recommend you get a quote to ensure you know all of your expenses before making a purchase.